numpy/numpy/doc/source/f2py/buildtools/distutils-to-meson.rst

 .. code-block:: bash

-  python -m numpy.f2py -c fib.f90 -m fib --backend meson
+  python -m numpy.f2py -c fib.f90 -m fib

 This is the only option.
-There used to be a ``distutils`` backend but it was removed in NumPy2.5.
+There used to be a ``distutils`` backend but it was removed in NumPy2.5.0.

 1.2.3 Pass a compiler name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: bash

-  FC="gfortran" python -m numpy.f2py -c fib.f90 -m fib
+  FC=gfortran python -m numpy.f2py -c fib.f90 -m fib

 Native files can also be used.